zapabob/ROCm/README.md

 ###### Limited support

-* With ROCm 1.8 and Vega10 it should support  PCIe Gen 2 enabled CPUs such as the AMD Opteron, Phenom, Phenom II, Athlon, Athlon X2, Athlon II and Older Intel Xeon and Intel Core Architecture and Pentium CPUs.
+* With ROCm 1.8 and Vega10 it should support  PCIe Gen2 enabled CPUs such as the AMD Opteron, Phenom, Phenom II, Athlon, Athlon X2, Athlon II and older Intel Xeon and Intel Core Architecture and Pentium CPUs.
 But we have done very limited testing.
 Since our test farm today has been catering to CPU listed above.
-This is where we need comunity support.
+This is where we need community support.
  * Thunderbolt 1,2 and 3 enabled breakout boxes GPU's should now be able to work with ROCm.
-Thunderbolt 1 & 2 are PCIe Gen2 based.
+Thunderbolt 1 and 2 are PCIe Gen2 based.
 But we have done no testing on this config and would need comunity support do limited access to this type of equipment

 ###### Not supported

 * We also do not support AMD Carrizo and Kaveri APU as host for compliant dGPU attachments.
  * Thunderbolt 1 and 2 enabled GPU's are not supported by ROCm.
 Thunderbolt 1 & 2 are PCIe Gen2 based.
  * AMD Carrizo based APUs have limited support due to OEM & ODM's choices when it comes to some key configuration parameters.
-On point, we have observed that Carrizo Laptops, AIOs and Desktop systems showed inconsistencies in exposing and enabling the System BIOS parameters required by the ROCm stack.
+On point, we have observed that Carrizo laptops, AIOs and desktop systems showed inconsistencies in exposing and enabling the System BIOS parameters required by the ROCm stack.
 Before purchasing a Carrizo system for ROCm, please verify that the BIOS provides an option for enabling IOMMUv2.
 If this is the case, the final requirement is associated with correct CRAT table support - please inquire with the OEM about the latter.
- * AMD Merlin/Falcon Embedded System is also not currently supported by the public Repo.
+ * AMD Merlin/Falcon Embedded System is also not currently supported by the public repo.
  * AMD Raven Ridge APU are currently not supported